Pornography: Consumption

-Pornography is a product made by adults-for the consumption by adults, the consumption of which has become more common among people due to the expansive use of the Internet.
+Pornography is a product made by adults for the consumption by adults, the consumption of which has become more common among people due to the expansive use of the Internet.
 About 90% of pornography is consumed on the Internet with consumers preferring content that is in tune with their sexuality.
 Pornography has been found to be a significant influencer of people's ideas about sex in the digital age.
-Pornographic websites rank among the top 50 most visited websites worldwide.
-XVideos and Pornhub are the two most visited pornographic websites worldwide.
+Pornographic websites rank among the top 50 most-visited websites worldwide.
+XVideos and Pornhub are the two most-visited pornographic websites worldwide.

 Pornography consumption in people is found to induce "psychological moods and emotions" similar to those evoked during actual sexual intercourse and casual sex.
 Researchers identified four broad motivating factors for pornography consumption: an innate sexual drive or desire, to learn about sex and improve ones own sexual performance, peer pressure or social groups, lack of sexual relationship or absence of partner.
-Majority of pornography consumers tend to be male, unmarried, with higher levels of education.
+The majority of pornography consumers tend to be male, unmarried, with higher levels of education.
 Younger people are more frequent consumers of porn than older people.
-There's been a gradual increase in the consumption rates across different age groups with the increased availability of free porn over the Internet.
+There has been a gradual increase in the consumption rates across different age groups with the increased availability of free porn over the Internet.

 Researchers at McGill University ascertained that on viewing pornographic content, men reached their maximum arousal in about 11 minutes and women in about 12 minutes.
 An average visit to a pornographic website lasts for 11.6 minutes.
 Both marriage and divorce are found to be associated with lower subscription rates for adult entertainment websites.
 Subscriptions are more widespread in regions that have higher measures of social capital.
 Pornographic websites are most often visited during office hours.
 As per a recent CNBC report, seventy per cent of online-porn access in the US happens between nine-to-five hours.

 Sexual arousal and sexual enhancement tend to be the primary motivations among the self-reported reasons by users for their pornography consumption.

 Studies had found that greater levels of psychological distress leads to higher rates of pornography consumption.
 Pornography may provide a temporary relief from stress, or anxiety.
 A need to assuage coping and boredom is also found to result in higher consumption of pornography.

 Pornography use is considered a widespread recreational activity among people in-line with other digitally mediated activities such as use of social media or video games.
 (Note: Representative studies indicate that pornography use is a common recreational activity—equivalent with other digitally mediated behaviors (e.g., video games, social media)—with a majority of men and a sizable plurality of women reporting regular use of pornography.)